Senate Elections

 The Senate is the senior academic body of the University.
 Among other things, it advises on the University’s academic standards and policies, as well as program approvals and reviews.

-2024 Fall Senate Election Results
+Senate Election Forms

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

-General FAQ
+General FAQs

 The Senate meets bi-monthly, every first Thursday of the month (from 3 pm to 5 pm).